You are here

 ENG 108 does not count toward the Honors curriculum, but is usually the appropriate level Freshmen Composition course for Honors students.

-Honors students with an SAT Evidence Based Reading & Writing score of 700 or higher or an ACT English score of 29 or higher do not have to take a Freshmen Composition course as long as they complete the Honors curriculum.
+Honors students with an SAT Evidence Based Reading & Writing score of 700 or higher, an SAT Reading Test score of 35 or higher, or an ACT English score of 29 or higher do not have to take a Freshmen Composition course as long as they complete the Honors curriculum.
 In that case, GH 101 and GH 201 will need to be completed before the student can enroll in a Junior Composition course.

 Greg Bierly, Dean